frankofil/PESEL-extractor/README.md

 python script.py
 ```
 Then you will be asked to provide a path to .txt file in which you want to find all PESEL numbers
-and decode the sex and date of birth of those people.
+and decode the gender and date of birth of those people.
 If you just want to test this software on
 given test.txt file, provide the path of test.txt file
 ```
 PATH: test.txt